 The discovery of a 'plastic-eating' enzyme by Professor John McGeehan and his team and Dr Garry Scarlett's and Dr Sam Robson’s research identifying members of the Mary Rose through the study of their DNA, achieved global coverage from major media organisations including the Guardian, the BBC, Al Jazeera, CNN and Reuters.

 Centre for Enzyme Innovation

-At the Centre for Enzyme Innovation, we're researching solutions to some of the most pressing global environmental problems.
+Molecular Biophysics hosts the Centre for Enzyme Innovation, where we're researching solutions to some of the most pressing global environmental problems.
 We're learning from the natural world – working to deliver transformative enzyme-enabled solutions for circular recycling of plastics.

 We were recently awarded £5.8 million from the Research England Expanding Excellence Fund.
 Coupled with significant investment by the University, this major funding will speed up our progress towards finding a solution to one of the world’s greatest environmental challenges – plastic waste.

 Find out more about the work we're doing at the Centre – and read all about our major funding news – below.

 Proc Natl Acad Sci U S A (2018), 115(19), E4350-E4357, doi: 10.1073/pnas.1718804115: H.P.
 Austin, M.D.
 Allen, B.S.
 Donohoe, N.A.
 Rorrer, F.L.
 Kearns, R.L.
 Silveira, B.C.
 Pollard, G. Dominick, R. Duman, K. El Omari, V. Mykhaylyk, A. Wagner, W.E.
 Michener, A. Amore, M.S.
 Skaf, M.F.
 Crowley, A.W.
 Thorne, C.W.
 Johnson, H.L.
 Woodcock, J.E.
 McGeehan, G.T.
 Beckham